 St. Olaf College owns over 700 acres of land in addition to our 300 acre campus.
 In the early 1990’s corn was the major crop grown here using conventional farming methods.
-Since then, close to half of this land has been placed in our Natural Lands program by restoring to native habitat (prairie, woodlands and wetlands).
+Since then, close to half of this land has been placed in our Natural Lands program through restoration to native habitat (prairie, woodlands and wetlands).
 However, over 400 acres is currently rented to local farmers whose agricultural systems now include corn, soybeans and some alfalfa.

-In 1993, a 44-acre parcel of farmland was converted from conventional agriculture (mainly corn using heavy tillage) to a more sustainable system of a four-crop/five-year rotation of corn, soybeans, oats/alfalfa, alfalfa, alfalfa (C-S-O/A-A-A).
-An arrangement for this project was made with a local farmer who included alfalfa in his rotation.
-Since then the college has become very supportive of the idea of encouraging sustainable agriculture and in 2004 agreed with it’s farm renters to convert all its farmland to a corn-soybean rotation employing NO-TILL agriculture with the incorporation of more legume (alfalfa) in the rotation.
+In 1993, a 44-acre parcel of farmland was converted from conventional agriculture (mainly corn using heavy tillage) to a more sustainable system of a four-crop/five-year rotation of corn, soybeans, oats/alfalfa, alfalfa, alfalfa (C-S-O/A-A-A) through a MN Department of Agriculture grant to Gene Bakko, former Curator of Natural Lands, and an arrangement for this project was made with a local farmer who included alfalfa in his rotation.
+Since then the college has become very supportive of the idea of encouraging sustainable agriculture and in 2004 asked farm renters to convert all its farmland to a corn-soybean rotation employing NO-TILL agriculture with the incorporation of more legume (alfalfa) in the rotation.
 In addition to improving our environmental stewardship of this valuable farmland, it has provided an outdoor laboratory for student research projects.

 Student Agriculture Research, 1999-2010